December 6, 2022

 First, apply for as many scholarships as you can.

 There are hundreds of thousands of private scholarships available, and you should apply for as many as possible.
-When you sign up for Mos, you also get a weekly scholarship drop, with scholarship opportunities tailored to you.
+When you sign up for Mos, you get matched with a list of scholarships that you actually qualify for.
+So you can get started applying straight away.

 Tips for filling out the FAFSA